Apolinario Mabini: Death

+His remains were initially interred at the Manila Chinese Cemetery, marked by a triangular pyramid (symbolizing his Masonic beliefs) on a raised pedestal.
+Subsequently, they were transferred to the Mausoleo de los Veteranos de la Revolucion in the nearby Manila North Cemetery before finally being relocated to the newly-inaugurated Apolinario Mabini Shrine in Tanauan, Batangas, on his 92nd birth anniversary on July 23, 1956.

 Controversy about Mabini's paralysis

 Even during his lifetime, there were controversial rumors regarding the cause of Mabini's paralysis.
 Infighting among members of the Malolos congress led to the spread of rumors that Mabini's paralysis had been caused by venereal disease - specifically, syphilis.
 This was finally debunked in 1980, when Mabini's bones were exhumed and the autopsy proved conclusively that the cause of his paralysis was polio.

 This information reached National Artist F. Sionil José too late, however.
 By the time the historian Ambeth Ocampo told him about the autopsy results, he had already published Po-on, the first novel of his Rosales Saga.
 That novel contained plot points based on the premise that Mabini had indeed become a paralytic due to syphilis.

 In later editions of the book, the novelist corrected the error and issued an apology, which reads in part:

 In the later editions, Mabini's disease - an important plot point - was changed to an undefined liver ailment.
 The ailing Mabini takes pride in the fact that his symptoms are definitely not those of syphilis, despite the rumors spread by his detractors in the Philippine Revolutionary government.